shurik179/yozh-SC2023/docs/quickstart/hello_world.rst

 =============

 To create your first program, start Thonny.
-Create a new file (using `File->New` menu item) and copy-paste in the file the follwoing lines:
+Create a new file (using `File->New` menu item) and copy-paste in the file the following lines:

 .. code-block:: python